 Avoid Risky Foods

-When traveling alone, using street food may be something very acceptable.
+When traveling alone, using street food may be very acceptable.
 However, do not risk to feed that to your children to avoid any possible food poisoning.
-Avoid eating seafood, undercooked meats, peeled and raw fruits and vegetables, as well as unpasteurized dairy products.
+Avoid eating seafood, undercooked meats, peeled and raw fruits, and vegetables, as well as unpasteurized dairy products.